Randy-W/osz-to-tja/README.md

 Ignore the fact that Ruby is slow for file conversions, it's the only language I'm good at.

 ## Future Goals Checklist
+-   move from Shoes to FXRuby (waiting on stackoverflow answers zzz)
 -   **Successful .tja merging (very important)**
 -   Add proper rests
 -   Add BPM changes